This information is intended for use by health professionals

 - Additional administration of vitamin D or calcium should be given under medical supervision.
 In such cases the plasma and urinary levels of calcium must be regularly monitored.

-- The product should be prescribed with caution to patients suffering from sarcoidosis, because the risk of increased metabolism of vitamin D to its active metabolite.
+- This medicinal product should be prescribed with caution to patients suffering from sarcoidosis, because the risk of increased metabolism of vitamin D to its active metabolite.
 These patients should have their urinary and plasma calcium levels monitored.

 - Patients with renal insufficiency have disturbed metabolism of vitamin D and if treated with cholecalciferol, the effect on calcium and phosphate homeostasis should be monitored.
 The risk of soft tissue calcification should be taken into account (see section 4.8)

-- The product should be used with caution in immobilised patients with osteoporosis due to the increased risk of hypercalcaemia.
+- This medicinal product should be used with caution in immobilised patients with osteoporosis due to the increased risk of hypercalcaemia.

-- The product contains lactose, therefore patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+- This medicinal product contains lactose.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.

-- The product contains sorbitol, therefore patients with rare hereditary problems of fructose intolerance should not take this medicine.
+- This medicinal product contains 565,25 mg sorbitol.
+Patients withrare hereditary problems of fructose intolerance should not take this medicine.

-- The product contains sucrose, therefore patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.
+- This medicinal product contains sucrose.
+Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.
 May be harmful to the teeth.

 - Rifampicin, may reduce the activity of vitamin D3, since it increases the rate of its metabolism.